axieinfinity/ronin-documentation/docs/community/contribute/templates.md

 ## Headers

 In the templates, H2 header is a top-level header.
-Do not use  always reserved for the title of the page:
+Do not use H1 headers.

 ```markdown
 ---